rlqualls/sugarcane/README.md

     $ sugarcane --abc-glob '{lib,spec}/**/*.rb' --abc-max 15

-Sugarcane tries to find an editor in your PATH, choosing vim first if it's available.
-You can specify a different editor, though:
+Sugarcane tries to find an editor in your PATH, choosing sublime then vim first if one is available.
+You can specify a different editor with `--editor`.

     $ sugarcane --editor nano
     $ sugarcane --editor=gedit

-Maybe you don't want the menu.
+**NOTE**: Right now, navigating to a line number relies on the convention of `+<num_lines>` as an argument (sublimetext is included as an exception).

+## Not far from the Tree

 For original `cane` functionality, add the --report option

     $ sugarcane --report